Training Local Leaders to Prevent and Reduce Domestic Violence Evidence From Peru (LIA)

 Experimental: LIA Group Training

 This treatment arm is an 4-session training delivered in gender-segregated groups at the village level that targets couples at risk of domestic violence in separate spaces.
 The sessions are delivered by Community Health Volunteers: 1 Facilitator and 1 Community Agent.
-The training aims to raise awareness of GBV and social norms around domestic violence and is delivered at the household in a private environment.
-The sessions topics are: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) good treatment between family members and self-care; v) Assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women agency.
+The training aims to raise awareness of IPV and social norms around domestic violence and is delivered at the household in a private environment.
+The sessions topics are: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) good treatment between family members and self-care; v) assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women's agency.

 Other Names: